 One such agency that has taken advantage of this is the California Natural Resources Agency (CNRA).
-DMV provides a packet to state agencies on how to sponsor a plate on their own.
+DMV provides a packet to state agencies on how to sponsor a plate.
 CNRA in this past year reached out to multiple professional sports teams and signed a deal with several sports teams.
-Even after winning the Super Bowl, the Rams plate has not been popular with California customers and insofar has not received enough prepaid commitments to be created.
+Even after winning the Super Bowl in 2021, the Los Angeles Rams' plate has not received enough prepaid commitments to be created.

 Members of the Legislature continue to introduce bills requiring agencies to sponsor plates; however, these bills have largely been unsuccessful in resulting in the minimum threshold of obtaining 7,500 commitments.
 Of the 12 legislatively-sponsored plates approved since 2000, only two have met the threshold.
 Of the four that have passed since 2014, only one reached the threshold.
 In the 2015-16 legislative session, seven bills were introduced directing a state agency to sponsor a specialized license plate.
 All seven died in either the Senate or Assembly Appropriations Committee.
 In the 2017-2018 session, five specialized license plates were introduced.
 One made it to the Governor and was vetoed.
 In the 2019 session, two specialized license plates were introduced and both were held in Senate Appropriations Committee.
 In the 2020 session, three bills were introduced.
 One died in Assembly Appropriations Committee, the other two were never set for a hearing.
 In 2021-2022 session two bills were held in Assembly Appropriations Committee.
+This bill and a nearly identical bill are the only specialized license plate bills introduced in the 2023-2024 session.
+The other bill was held last year in Assembly Appropriations Committee.